yauhen-vavilkin/mod-pubsub/README.md

 ```

 ## Environment variables
-Pubsub requires kafka to be running, and to ensure it can connect and interact with kafka the following environment variable should be specified on deployment:
+Pubsub requires kafka to be running, and to ensure it can connect and interact with kafka the following environment variable must be specified on deployment:
  ```
       {
         "name": "KAFKA_HOST",